scrabbletank/farhome-rules/rulesdoc.md

 Rip open a hole in this plane, leading to a Warren.
 You can hold the warren open for one minute, after which the gate closes.

 While inside the warren, every hour of travel is equivalent to 8 on the material plane.
 Every hour you must make a spellcasting roll against 1 terrible die.
 On failure you are ejected from the Warren, randomly placed within 20 miles of your position.
-For every roll made, add an additional terrible die.
+For every roll made, add a terrible die.
 You gain no benefits from short or long rests while inside a warren.
 You may end the spell at any time, opening a gate back to the material plane.

 You do not start making spellcasting rolls to stay inside the warren for an additional hour for every level cast above the 5th.